Add the devices you need for your research

 The Noldus USB-IO box is a device that enables EthoVision XT to communicate directly with external equipment, such as the lickometer, levers, or the light and sound stimuli in the top unit.
 It allows you to benefit from all the different options for completely automated set-ups that EthoVision XT offers.
 This even includes set-ups with multiple cages and multiple animals per cage, in synchrony with external physiological signals.

 The rotations of the Activity Wheel are measured by means of a magnet and a magnetic sensor.
 The PhenoCounter module counts the number of rotations (four counts per revolution) and sends this information to EthoVision XT.
 In addition to this, you can use EthoVision XT to measure the amount of time spent in the Activity Wheel.
-The data from the counter module can also be used as conditions in test protocols that are executed by EthoVision XT.
+The data from the counter module can also be used as a condition in test protocols that are executed by EthoVision XT.

 Mouse Feeding Monitor